mbrock/bed/README.md

 # bed, a simple tool for writing

 Writing can be fun.
 It can also be tedious.
-Sometimes it feels like everything is slipping away, or like the text you're writing is a big blob of amorphous stupidity.
+Sometimes it feels like the text you're writing is a blob of amorphous stupidity.
 There are some tools that try to make writing more fun, simple, direct.
 This is another one.
 It makes you edit one line at a time.
 Or one paragraph at a time.

 It's inspired by chat.
 I noticed that when I'm chatting, there's a rhythm and liveliness that I miss when I face a text document.
 As far